kefirchk/JarvisChatBot/README.md

     python bot.py

 **P.S.** If you have message *"Unfortunately, using a chatbot is prohibited in your region :("* turn on VPN

 ---

+### Deploying a bot via Docker

+---

+    docker build -t jarvis_telegram_bot .          # Explanations below
+    docker-compose up -d redis                     # Deploy Redis, Posgres and Telegram bot (Jarvis)

+###### Explanation:

+**docker build**:

+This part of the command tells Docker to build (create) the image based on the instructions in the Dockerfile.

+**-t jarvis_telegram_bot**:

+The -t (or --tag) option specifies a tag for the image being created.
+A tag consists of a name and, optionally, a version in the format name:tag.
+In this case, the image will be called "*jarvis_telegram_bot*".
+If a version (tag) is not specified, Docker defaults to the "_latest_" tag.

+**.** (dot):

+This part specifies the build context.
+The dot denotes the current directory, meaning Docker will look for the Dockerfile and all necessary files in the current directory to create the image.

+---